Russel88/DAtest/README.md

 -   spe - Passed to cor.test
 -   pea - Passed to cor.test
 -   poi - Passed to glm and glmer
--   qpo - Passed to glm and glmer
+-   qpo - Passed to glm
 -   vli - Passed to voom, eBayes and lmFit
+-   zpo - Passed to zeroinfl
+-   znb - Passed to zeroinfl
+-   fri - Passed to friedman.test
+-   qua - Passed to quade.test